algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_reports/week_6.md

    - Successful completion of the test plan.

 2. **Parser Rework:**
-   - Successful reworking of the parser component.
+   - Successful rework of the parser component.

 3. **Builder Rework:**
-   - Successful reworking of the builder component.
+   - Successful rework of the builder component.

 4. **GitHub Action Setup:**
-    - Successful setup of github actions.
+    - Successful setup of GitHub actions.

 ## Challenges